 - It will give you clarity and guidance for your future career and life goals.

-- Rapid Personal Transformation can help you stop and many self-destructive, self-defeating and self-limiting behaviour patterns.
+- Rapid Personal Transformation can help you stop many self-destructive, self-defeating and self-limiting behaviour patterns.

-- Personal transformation will force you into healing the damage caused by past traumas and enable you to live in congruence to who you are as a person.
+- Personal transformation will force you into healing the damage caused by past traumas and enable you to live in congruence with who you are as a person.